jarekbryk/compbioftw/compbioftw.md

 - [How to write a reproducible example](http://adv-r.had.co.nz/Reproducibility.html).
 If you need to ask for R help online, this is how you do it.
 - [Reserved words in R](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Reserved.html).
 The list is short: `if`, `else`, `repeat`, `while`, `function`, `for`, `in`, `next`, `break`, `TRUE`, `FALSE`, `NULL`, `Inf`, `NaN`, `NA`, `NA_integer_`, `NA_real_`, `NA_complex_`, `NA_character_`.

-### Tools useful in teaching or just mucking about
+### Tools useful in teaching or just for mucking about

 - [learnr](https://rstudio.github.io/learnr/) Interactive tutorials with R Notebook and Shiny - the next big thing for teaching R in my opinion.
 - [etherpad](http://etherpad.org/#about) for collaborative real time editing (a la Google Docs).
 This is what Software and Data Carpentry use, but you need to host it (there are freepublic hosts available).
 - [HackMD](https://hackmd.io/features) a possibly better alternative to etherpad.
 Does not require hosting and uses Markdown (it formats the text automatically).
-- [UpDog](https://updog.co) A website hosting service (that supports your own domain names) run off your normal Dropbox or Google Drive accounts.
-The great thing about it is that you can put your R Notebook or text files there to have a refreshing page with live coding session for your students to follow.
+- [UpDog](https://updog.co) A websites-hosting service (that supports your own domain names) run off your normal Dropbox or Google Drive accounts.
+The great thing about it is that you can put your R Notebook or text files there to have a refreshing page (30 sec. delay) with live coding session for your students to follow.
 Free!
 (Markdown support is paid extra).
 - [Awwapp - web whiteboard](https://awwapp.com) You draw/type something on your screen and your students see it and can contribute in real time.
 - [ASCIinema](https://asciinema.org) Recording you shell sessions is useful for your students, and this system let's you select the text in the recording and copy/paste it!
 What would be super useful though is a real-time shell recording system that would output the recording as-is (both commands and their output) to an accesible location like a website or even a file.